marcnew2101/roku-boilerplate/README.md

 To find an existing node screen (existing child of HomeScene.xml), use the getScreen("screenId") function.
 There is a 2nd argument (showScreen) regarding the visibility of the node which is set to false by default.
 Setting the argument to true will make the node immediately visible.

 To remove a node as a child of HomeScene, use the deleteScreen() function.
+There are 3 total arguments:
-There are 2 arguments.
-The 1st argument can be either the node itself (roSGNode) or the id (string) of the node to be removed.
-The 2nd arguemnt (removeFromStack) defaults to true for removing the node from the history stack.
+ - The 1st argument can be either the node itself (roSGNode) or the id (string) of the node to be removed.
+ - The 2nd argument (showPrevScreen) defaults to true for showing the previous screen if hidden.
+ - The 3rd argument (removeFromStack) defaults to true for removing the node from the history stack.

 To create, remove, and find nodes/screens from a BRS file, the associated xml file requires a top level script - "pkg:/components/utils/Screens.brs" (see LandingScreen.xml).
 You will need to add this script entry to any XML file that uses the functions mentioned above.